-This course examines the importance of collaboration when serving the needs of students with disabilities presented in the classroom.
-Emphasis is on clarifying the role of the teacher and the roles of multidisciplinary team members, and exploring various team-teaching models and techniques to work effectively with and support students and their families.
-Moreover, strategies for collaborating with community agencies, therapists and other stakeholders will be explored.
-Class activities are devoted to students developing skills for effective team-building, understanding leadership styles, improving communication, problem-solving, advocating and decision-making based on professional and ethical practices.
+This course examines the importance of collaboration when serving students with various needs.
+Addresses the skills needed by teachers and interdisciplinary team members.
+Strategies for collaborating with families, community agencies, educational staff, and other stakeholders will be explored.
+Students will develop skills for building effective teams, improving communication, problem-solving, advocating and decision-making.
 Prerequisite: Special Ed 111.

 Special Education 312.
-Collaboration, Assessment, and Management.
+Classroom Assessments.

-Practical and hands-on look at the competencies and skills needed to accommodate and adapt instruction for all students, including those with disabilities and various learning needs, in an inclusive setting.
-Discuss the imperative need for teachers to collaborate and be able to effectively use various assessment and evaluative tools in the classroom, in order to meet the learning needs and goals.
+This course addresses the competencies and skills needed to accommodate and adapt instruction for all students, including those with disabilities and various learning needs, in an inclusive setting.
+How to effectively use various assessment and evaluative tools in the classroom, in order to meet the learning needs and goals.
 Learn to identify, administer, interpret and plan instruction based on the assessment of student learning, as well as consider problem solving, and classroom management as part of this process.
-Prerequisite: SpEd 211 or permission of Ed Department Chair.
+Prerequisite: Special Education 111 and permission of the education department chair.

 Special Education 313.
-Collaboration and Best Practice.
+Research-based Interventions.